How Does Bipolar Disorder Affect Your Body?

 • Sadness and depression

-Though bipolar disorder can have an effect on many aspects of the central nervous system, it’s been found to play a strong role in concentration.
-During manic episodes, you’ll most likely find that your mind is racing with thoughts that are out of your control.
+Though bipolar disorder can have an effect on many aspects of the CNS, it’s been found to play a strong role in concentration.
+During manic episodes, you’ll find your mind racing with thoughts out of your control.
 Or, in a depressive episode, you find your thoughts are slowed down and difficult to formulate.

-These effects all take place within our CNS and it’s the brains way of influencing activity throughout the body.
+These effects are within our CNS and it’s the brain’s way of influencing activity throughout the body.
 A lack of concentration could lead to physical feelings such as restlessness or insomnia.

-In turn, your sleep also may be affected due to bipolar disorders inhibition of the CNS.
-This effect varies from person to person, with some claiming they have difficulty sleeping while others have experienced too much sleep. ⁴
+In turn, your sleep also may be affected due to bipolar disorder’s inhibition of the CNS.
+This effect varies from person to person.
+Some claim they have difficulty sleeping while others experience too much sleep. ⁴

-Due to this, it may be beneficial to find exercises or mindful habits (such as meditation) that help to ease the CNS.
+You may find it beneficial to practice exercises or mindful habits (such as meditation) that help to ease the CNS.
 It’s also been found that certain dietary habits can have a positive effect on CNS regulation. ⁵

 Cardiovascular System

 Many people who experience bipolar disorder often struggle with a form of anxiety.
-This can include generalized anxiety disorder (GAD), a paranoid disorder, or social anxiety disorder (SAD).
+This can include a generalized anxiety disorder (GAD), a paranoid disorder, or a social anxiety disorder (SAD).

 • Heart palpitations